 - Work with a Kyle and Kenny

-Typically, the Kyle and Kenny’s of the world struggle to find new business.
-After all, who wants to work with two dudes with laptops who live in different countries and had never even met each other?
+Typically, the Kyle and Kennys of the world struggle to find new business.
+After all, who wants to work with two dudes with laptops who live in different countries and have never even met each other?

-On the other hand, your options of working with the big players meant you’re spending $100k minimum, you’ve got to scope everything you want done up front and any changes are going to be expensive.
+On the other hand, working with the “big players” means spending $100k minimum.
+You’ve got to scope everything you want done up front, and any changes are going to be expensive.

-It felt like most companies that needed Salesforce help needed something in the middle.
-They wanted experienced people who get their problems and realize that requirements change as you build.
+It felt to us that most companies who need Salesforce help need something in the middle.
+They want experienced people who understand their problems, but also realize that requirements change as you build.

 In our world, predictability meant nothing.
-At the end of every month we knew our clients could/would cancel.
-This meant we had to focus on delivering value, ultimately nothing else mattered.
+At the end of every month, we knew our clients could/would cancel.
+This meant we had to focus on delivering value — nothing else matters.
 It doesn’t matter how technically mature your solution is.
-If it doesn’t add value to the customer, they’re 1) not going to adopt it or 2) resent having to have paid for it.
+If it doesn’t add value to the customer, they’re either 1) not going to adopt it, or 2) resent having to pay for it.

-For Kenny and I, we spoke to our customers on a weekly or daily basis.
-We set up slack channels to make it easier to communicate.
+To counter this, Kenny and I spoke to our customers on a weekly or daily basis.
+We set up Slack channels to make it easier to communicate.
 We scoped and rescoped and then rescoped again.
 If our customers needed it, we did it.

-Being extremely customer-centric works best when you’ve got your ear to the ground and you’re hearing the problems of your customers each day.
+Being extremely customer-centric works best when you’ve got your ear to the ground and you’re hearing your customers’ problems every day.
 As our customer base grew, our champions changed jobs and brought us along with them.
-We doubled, then doubled again, and again.
+We doubled our revenue, then doubled again, then again.

-It was as if the other models of consulting were wrong, and we had clued into the right one.
+It was as if the other models of consulting were wrong, and we had tapped into the right one.

-With this growth we’ve had to adjust how we do things.
-Of course, Kenny and I can’t be involved in every meeting (though Kenny still tries).
-We’re no longer the best-positioned person to pull levers on internal tools; we’re not the best people to do most of the things Kicksaw does.
+With this rapid growth, we’ve had to adjust how we do things.
+Of course, Kenny and I can’t be involved in every meeting anymore (though Kenny still tries).
+We’re no longer the best-positioned people to pull the levers on internal tools.
+We’re not the best people to do most of the things Kicksaw does.

-In 2016 it was really just Kenny and I doing work for customers, so he and I were easily aligned on how the company should run.
-Today, we’ve got over 30 people working at the company and more on the way.
-Kenny and I can no longer manage every aspect of the business, we have to set out a clear vision for the team.
+In 2016, it was really just Kenny and I doing work for customers, so he and I could easily align on how the company should run.
+Today, though, we’ve got over 30 people working at the company, with more on the way.
+Kenny and I can no longer manage every aspect of the business; we have to establish a clear vision for the team.

 First, Kenny and I had to align on what our personal goals were for the company.
-Kenny and I were both in agreement that Kicksaw can and should set the standard for how consulting companies operate, specifically in the Revops and SFDC ecosystem.
-We have an incredible opportunity to take on and win against the bigger entrenched and antiquated competitors.
-We have advantages in being small, nimble and able to react to our customers’ needs better than the Simplus’ of the world.
-We have more talent, experience and time in the saddle than any of the smaller companies competing in the same space.
+Kenny and I were both in agreement that Kicksaw can and should set the standard for how consulting companies operate, specifically in the Rev Ops and SFDC ecosystem.
+We have an incredible opportunity to take on and win when pitted against our bigger, entrenched, and antiquated competitors.
+We have advantages in being small, nimble, and able to react to our customers’ needs better than the Simplus’ of the world.
+We have more talent, experience, and time in the saddle than any of the smaller companies competing in the same space.

 We want Kicksaw to be the company we would want to work for

-Kenny and I are aligned that we want Kicksaw to be the place to work on 1) the most interesting projects with 2) the most interesting, supportive and positive people we can find.
-We have to pay well, offer great benefits and give people the freedom and flexibility to solve interesting problems and help them when they get stuck.
+Kenny and I agree that we want Kicksaw to be the place to work on 1) the most interesting projects with 2) the most interesting, supportive, and positive people we can find.
+We have to pay well, offer great benefits, give people the freedom and flexibility to solve interesting problems, and help them when they get stuck.

-Like anything, we’re trying to make it more-perfect every day.
-We have a ton of room to grow as it pertains to personal development and dozens of other areas of the business, however, we try our best to be clear and consistent with our team that we are trying to make things better and ask them to do the same.
+Just as with anything in life, we’re actively trying to make it more perfect every day.
+We have a ton of room to grow when it comes to personnel development and dozens of other areas of the business, however, we try our best to be clear and consistent in our ongoing effort to make things better for our team, and we ask them to do the same.

-The byproduct of this is a strong, inclusive and extremely supportive culture.
-One where team members, who’ve never met before, work hand-in-hand, offer spare rooms in their homes for others to visit and ask questions they’re embarrassed to ask in our #safe-space channel.
+The byproduct of this is a strong, inclusive, and extremely supportive culture.
+One where team members, who’ve never met before, work hand-in-hand, offer spare rooms in their homes for others to visit, and ask questions they’re embarrassed to ask in our #safe-space Slack channel.

-All we know is that we must keep our customers’ needs at the forefront of everything we do and with the team of talented, strong, motivated and good people we have today, we can accomplish anything we want.
+All we know is that we must keep our customers’ needs at the forefront of everything we do, and with the team of talented, strong, motivated and good people we have today, we can accomplish anything we set our minds to.